- Begin the ABC Trek route from Pokhara, boasting breathtaking scenic beauty, ensuring a perfect start.

 Travel Insurance:

 We advise you to cover your holiday with travel insurance.
 In addition, it would be best to consider taking out comprehensive travel insurance covering medical expenses, cancellation, baggage loss/theft, and emergency repatriation.
+The risks of trekking at a high altitude are significant.
+Therefore, it is essential to note that most standard travel insurance packages do not include high-altitude trekking.

 It would be best if you had travel insurance when you are trying to tackle such a feat, and the travel insurance has to cover activities such as hiking in a country like Nepal.